David Humble

-David Gerard M. Humble (born 6 March 1967 in Dumfries, Dumfries and Galloway, United Kingdom) is a retired male badminton player from Canada.
+David Gerard M. Humble (born 6 March 1967 in Dumfries, United Kingdom) is a retired badminton player from Canada.

+Born in the United Kingdom, he later moved to Alberta and started to represent Canada in international tournaments.

 Career

 Humble competed in badminton at the 1992 Summer Olympics in men's singles.
 He lost in the first round to Darren Hall, of Great Britain, 15–6, 15–4.

+He was a finalist at the 1991 Irish International, where he lost 10–15, 3–15 to Jeroen van Dijk of the Netherlands.
+In 1995, he lost the final of the Australian International to Paul Stevenson.
+He then competed in the 1995 Australian International Championships.
+He entered the final but lost to Yifeng Shen.